SHARE

-The fewer applications you’ve got on your laptop, the better—it means more room for the apps you actually use, less of a strain on your computer, and fewer potential security holes to worry about.
+The fewer applications you’ve got on your laptop or desktop, the better—it means more room for the apps you actually use, less strain on your computer, and fewer potential security holes to worry about.

-Removing apps on Windows 10 is as easy as finding the program and clicking a button.
-David Nield
+Figuring out how to remove bloatware on Windows 10 is as easy as finding the program and clicking a button.
+David Nield for Popular Science

 Your shiny new laptop might already be weighed down by unnecessary applications.
-These are called bloatware: basically programs installed by the laptop manufacturer pushing its own services.
+These are called bloatware, and to expand on the brief definition we offered above, they’re basically the laptop manufacturer’s attempts to push its own services.
 Some can be useful, but you don’t have to keep them around if you don’t want to.

-In Windows, click the Settings cog icon on the Start menu, then choose Apps and Apps & features.
-You’ll see all the applications on your system listed—select any one and hit Uninstall to remove it.
+On Windows, click the Settings cog icon on the Start menu, then choose Apps.
+Next, click Installed apps (Windows 11) or Apps & features (Windows 10) to see a list of all the applications on your system.
+Removal is easy: on Windows 11 click the three dots to the right of an app’s name and pick Uninstall; on Windows 10 just select any one and hit Uninstall.
 Most programs can be erased this way, though some can’t be removed.

 Bloatware is less of a problem on macOS devices, but you might not want to keep all of the programs Apple includes.
 You’ve got a few different options when it comes to uninstalling programs from macOS.

 You could open up the Applications folder in Finder, and then drag the app icon down to Trash to remove it from your system.
-Alternatively, open Launchpad from the Dock or the Applications folder, click and hold on an app icon until it starts shaking, then tap the little X icon that appears.
+Alternatively, open Launchpad from the Dock or the Applications folder, click and hold on an app icon until it starts shaking, then tap the little X icon that appears on it.

 Be careful with installers